AustinCodingAcademy/Exams/PHPIntro/01-Midterm/Midterm-Part1.md

 Write PHP code to assign a value to the following variables (just pick an appropriate value):

-   a) `$name`
+   a) $name

+   Answer:

-   b) `$cityOfBirth`
+   b) $cityOfBirth

+   Answer:

-   c) `$hobbies`
+   c) $hobbies

+   Answer:

-   d) `$favoriteMusic`
+   d) $favoriteMusic

+   Answer:

 ### Problem

-Come up with 2 or 3 example variable names and values for the following applications, and then use the `echo` command to print out a sentence that uses the variables' values:
+Come up with an example variable name and value for the following applications.
+Then use the `echo` command to print out a sentence that uses the variable.

    a) A calendar

+   Answer:

    b) A discussion forum

+   Answer:

    c) An office inventory system

+   Answer:

    d) An email spam filter

+   Answer:

    e) A fitness or health-monitoring app

+   Answer:

 ### Problem

-For the following code excerpts, find and correct the error in each one.
+For the following code excerpts, describe the error in each one.

    a)

         <?php
         echo hello world;
         ?>

+   Answer:

    b)